 In 1981, the congregation broke ground on what is now the site of the church’s permanent home on Dotson Memorial Road.
 The original sanctuary seated approximately 100 people, but as time went on the church body realized there was not enough room for growth.
 By the winter of 1984 the church began construction on an expansion project that added 150 more seats and 7 new classrooms, under the leadership of Bros.
 Brooky Gray and Ronnie Steele.
 The church remained this way for several years until it became clear that it was growing too large to accommodate everyone desiring to worship.
 In April 2001, work began on a new addition, and on June 9, 2002 the first services were held in the new 500+ seat sanctuary.
 With the current leadership of Pastor Michael Parker, New Hope is continuing to grow for the Lord.

 The best way to discover who we are as a church is to come visit us.
-Pastor Mike conducts periodic informal “All About New Hope” meetings (see Calendar) for those who want to learn more about New Hope or might be interested in joining New Hope.
+Pastor Mike conducts periodic informal “All About New Hope” meetings (see News & Events) for those who want to learn more about New Hope or might be interested in joining New Hope.
 Topics include Church doctrine, covenant, bylaws, missions, church’s vision, and other general information

 What We Believe